Simply Perfect Low Carb Lemon Bars

 Lemons bars are such a delight.
-They happen to top my list of favorite treats pre-low carb!
+Especially in the spring time.
+With a sweet citrusy taste, mixed with a shortbread crust, how could they not be on the list of fav’s?
+I must say, I have never met a lemon bar that I didn’t totally fall in love with.
+Including this recipe.
 It’s hard to believe something so good could be so low in carbs.
-The simplicity and deliciousness of this recipe will leave you making these bars over and over again.
+In other words, the simplicity and deliciousness of this recipe will leave you making these bars over and over again.

 There should be 15 servings of 1 bar per serving for this recipe.
-Please note that I tend to stay away from sugar substitutes if I can.
-The only time I use them is if I am planning on sharing my goods.
-So the nutritional information listed below is calculated without the sugar substitute.
-You can however add Truvia or any other favorite sugar substitute if you would like.
+Additionally, please note that I tend to stay away from sugar substitutes if I can.
+Of course if I am planning on sharing with friends and family, I will add in a tiny bit of Truvia.
+With that in mind, the nutritional information listed below is calculated without the sugar substitute.
+Of course you can however use your favorite sugar substitute.
+For example Truvia or coconut sugar.
 Keep in mind this does raise the carb count a little bit.

 - 2 Cups Almond Flour

 - ½ Cups Butter

 - ⅓ Cups Fresh Squeezed Lemon Juice - about 4 Large Lemons

 - 9 Ounces or 1 Cup Mascarpone Cheese

 - 4 Tbsp of Truvia - Optional and not included in nutritional fact.